Register to pay Council Tax

-A premium of 100% is charged when a property has been unoccupied and substantially unfurnished for two years.
+- A premium of 100% is charged when a property has been unoccupied and substantially unfurnished for 2 years.
 This means you will be charged 200% of the Council Tax liability.

-The premium rate applies to the property and is not affected by a change in ownership or tenancy.
-If you purchase or lease a property and it has already been empty and unfurnished at least two years, you will be liable to pay the additional premium.
+A premium rate applies to the property and is not affected by a change in ownership or tenancy.
+If you purchase or lease a property and it has already been empty and unfurnished at least two years, you will be liable to pay an additional premium.

-The additional Council Tax charge can only be removed by bringing the property back into use.
-If the property is occupied for 6 weeks or less, it will be regarded as not having been occupied for the purpose of calculating the two year period.
+An additional Council Tax charge can only be removed by bringing the property back into use.
+If the property is occupied for 6 weeks or less, it will be regarded as not having been occupied for the purpose of calculating the premium charge.